HomeArticlesGrants

 Our most successful founders treat grants like a pipeline.
 They apply to 2 to 5 grants per month and only spend 1-2 hours bi-weekly to apply.

-Pro tip: create a “Grant Application Bank” of reusable answers so you’re not starting from scratch each time.
+Pro tip: Create a “Grant Application Bank” of reusable answers so you’re not starting from scratch each time.

 Step 5: Stack Wins and Build Leverage